 Speak with an experienced Assault and Battery Attorney Today

 Injuries cost money, including time away from work, medical bills, and other complications.
 Before taking legal action or trying to negotiate a settlement on your own, you should talk to an attorney about your case.
-You can search LawInfo’s legal directory to find a local assault and battery attorney about the merits of your case.
+You can search LawInfo’s legal directory to find a local assault and battery attorney to discuss the merits of your case.
 This one step can level the playing field, help you protect your rights, and put you in the best position for recovering the compensation that you deserve.